Germany's heath minister urges EU to approve vaccine faster

 Starting Wednesday, schools nationwide will be closed or will switch to home schooling; most non-food stores will be shuttered, as will businesses such as hairdressers.
 Restaurant takeout will still be permitted, but no eating or drinking can take place on site.

-Michael Kretschmer, the governor of Saxony, which has been especially hard hit, told the German news agency dpa that this Christmas, for the first time in his life, he won't be attending midnight Mass.
-He urged other Christians to do the same.
+Michael Kretschmer, the governor of Saxony, told the German news agency dpa that this Christmas, for the first time in his life, he won't be attending midnight Mass.

 “I don’t need it for my belief and I think it is right if all of us hold off during this sensitive time,” Kretschmer said. ”Joseph and Mary were also on their own on the Holy Night.”